b5media.com

 New Addition

 The Chicago Traveler extends a heartfelt welcome to The San Diego Traveler!
 This well-written blog has actually been around for a while but is new to the b5media network.
-I’ve visited “America’s Finest City” once in my travels, and it is indeed a beautiful city.
-I have quite a few friends there that I’m looking […]
+I've visited 'America's Finest City' once in my travels, and it is indeed a beautiful city.
+I have quite a few friends there that I'm looking forward to visiting again sometime in the near future.
+I'm also anticipating reading all about the coastal city and everything it has to offer.

 Baby Loves Disco